 We’re big fans of journaling at The Anti-Burnout Club, especially when it comes to improving our mental health and connection with ourselves.
-We’ve rounded up some of our favourite journal prompts for mental health taken from our printable journal packs on Etsy.
+We’ve rounded up some of our favourite journal prompts for mental health taken from our journal prompts section on the platform.
 There are 10 journal prompts for depression, 10 journal prompts for anxiety, and 10 journal prompts for stress and burnout.
 This gives you a whole month of journal questions you can use to help improve your mental health, feel calmer and more in control, and focus on some self-care.
 Enjoy!

 10 Journal Prompts for Anxiety